alecsandrobs/e2e-test-capybara-cucumber-ruby/README.md

 ### Generate allure report

 ```
-allure serve report/                                # the report will open automatically on a default broser
+allure serve report/                                # open automatically on a default broser
 ```

 The cucumber html report will also be generated at `report/report.html`